 Former LEAP test prep student and high school valedictorian, Taylor England, is our guest blogger on her journey to get an appointment to West Point.
+She is currently an Army Ranger stationed in Italy.

 The best advice I can give about getting into a service academy is to start early and continually seek opportunities to build relationships.